 With smart design, you can change the number of beds, bunk beds or seats available quickly and easily and still ensure that everything is safely secured for driving!

 Idea #24 – Sleeping Pods

 This is one of the more unique van life ideas out there but is such a great way to get the whole family on board–especially with older children.
-These little pods mean that everyone feels like they have their own room, giving children (and parents!) some much needs space from one another.
+These little pods mean that everyone feels like they have their own room, giving children (and parents!) a semblance of space apart from one another.

 Be clever with the design and you can still have enough room for the rest of the van to feel spacious during the daytime.

-23. Rope Surfboard Storage
+Idea #25 – Rope Surfboard Storage

 We hope you’ve discovered some new van life ideas and that you’re inspired to put some of these whacky tricks into your own build.
 Let us know what your favourite van life ideas are by joining us on Facebook, Twitter and Instagram!